datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

     SELECT COUNT(*), SUM(weight)
     FROM surveys;

-We can output this value in kilograms, rounded to 3 decimal places:
+We can output this value in kilograms (dividing the value to 1000.0), then rounding to 3 decimal places:
-(Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction, the limit in this case is 3)
+(Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction)

     SELECT ROUND(SUM(weight)/1000.00, 3)
     FROM surveys;

-There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.
+There are many other aggregate functions included in SQL, for example:
+`MAX`, `MIN`, and `AVG`.

 > ## Challenge